 - Migration using Insane Mode with Microsoft 365 and On-Premises

 - Insane Mode does not work with Premium Azure Storage Account

-Please note that an Insane Mode migration to Office 365 is most beneficial for Copy Content procedures.
+Please note that an Insane Mode migration to Microsoft 365 is most beneficial for Copy Content procedures.
 In a Copy Structure, site objects (with exceptions) are re-created with the proper settings at the destination.
-The impact gets lowered if most of content is structural.
+The impact gets lowered if most of the content is structural.
 Having the server extension properly installed always lowers the chance of any potential issues.